KaleidoscopeSrl/factotum/README.md

 ]
 ```

-5. Launch the installation process:
+4. Launch the install:
 ```
 php artisan factotum:install
 ```

-_Note: pay attention to the default laravel folders permissions (storage and bootstrap folders)_

-ENJOY FACTOTUM!!
+ENJOY FACTOTUM

 You can find the full documentation here: [Factotum documentation](https://factotum.kaleidoscope.it/docs) .